-It’s probably hard to find someone who hasn’t seen the new documentary Tinder Swindler, which has driven people into a frenzy on the internet.
-The lead in this story is Shimon Hayut (Leviev), a guy who defrauded millions of dollars from women he met on the dating app Tinder.
+It’s probably hard to find someone who hasn’t seen the new Netflix documentary Tinder Swindler, which has driven people into a frenzy on the internet.
+The lead in this story is Shimon Hayut (Leviev), a guy who defrauded millions of dollars with his fake account from women he met on the dating app Tinder.

 Tinder Swindler is probably just one example of many because there are a lot of other frauds out there and not only on Tinder but also on Instagram.
 Instagram DM’s have become a popular place to meet people and the expression “sliding into her/his DMs” has become almost the same as a match on Tinder.
 Although you can meet someone on Instagram as well, there are still a lot of differences between the two apps – one is solely meant for finding romantic connections while the other has a lot more going on.
 To make social media a safer place, we wrote down five red flags to keep an eye out for identifying frauds and fake accounts.

 1. No profile picture

 If an account contacts you and they don’t have a profile picture, this might be the first red flag.
 Why would a person want to hide their face when they’re on an app created to share photos of themselves and their lives?
 If you are sure that it is your friend or someone else you know, then it is totally fine, but a stranger, who doesn’t want to show who they are, is suspicious.
 Other than that, they could use some celebrity’s photo as their profile picture to make themselves more attractive and increase the possibility of people following them back.

 In general, the rule is that a real Instagram account always has a few followers.
 So, if you get a follow from an account with no followers and they’re not following anybody, you should probably just stay away.
 Bots often use those accounts to send spam or links that include viruses.
 So be extra careful when clicking on the links someone sends to your private messages.